avishekdutta14/iMAGine/README.md

 1. checkm_bin_quality.csv - Information about bins segregated in high-, medium-, and low- quality drafts
 2. 3 folders viz. high_qual_draft, medium_qual_draft, and low_qual_draft containing high-, medium-, and low- quality bins as per checkm classification

-## For downstream analyses (mainly functional and taxonomic annotations) with outputs from IMAGINE and other metagenomic workflows (Tips and Tricks) :gift:
+## For downstream analyses (mainly functional and taxonomic annotations) with outputs from iMAGine and other metagenomic workflows (Tips and Tricks) :gift:

 ### For annotating filtered reads for taxonomic affiliation